datamasque/DataMasque-AWS-RDS-masking-stepfunctions-blueprint/README.md

 - A SQS queue.
 - A CloudWatch event rule to schedule the Step Function execution once a week.

-The provisioned stepfunction coordinates tasks by calling AWS components/services and DataMasque masking APIs to irreversibly replaces sensitive data such as PII, PCI and PHI with realistic, functional and consistent values.
+The provisioned stepfunctions coordinates tasks by calling AWS components/services and DataMasque masking APIs to irreversibly replaces sensitive data such as PII, PCI and PHI with realistic, functional and consistent values.

-You can trigger a data masking workflow by providing a RDS identifier to invoke execution of the deployed stepfunction.
+You can trigger a data masking workflow by providing a RDS identifier to invoke execution of the deployed stepfunctions.
 Upon completing the data masking workflow, an encrypted and masked RDS snapshot is produced, ready to be used to provision non-production databases.

-Notes:

-- This blueprint template currently includes actions 3 to 7 depicted on the reference architecture diagram.
-- The rest of the actions are planned and will be included in the next iterations of this template.

 ## Network